Are you Type 2 Diabetic and overweight? Bariatric surgery with Streamline could help you lose weight AND put your diabetes into remission.

 - Nutrient sensing

 - Increased insulin secretion

 - Increased appetite control and weight loss

 Scientific studies indicate that up to 80% of obese adults with Type 2 diabetes experience a complete remission of their diabetes within five years after gastric bypass surgery, and so are able to reduce or cease their insulin medication.

 The guidance is based on the opinion of 48 experts in the field of diabetes and metabolic surgery, including 12 surgeons, 28 diabetologists, 12 surgeons, cardiologists, dieticians, gastro-enterologists and general physicians.
 These experts came together to form an expert committee, which evaluated all the medical evidence published.

 - BMI of over 35 where hyperglycemia is inadequately controlled (without insulin)

 - BMI of over 30 where hyperglycemia is inadequately controlled (despite insulin)

 Bariatric Surgery: Which is the best operation?

-As mentioned earlier the evidence shows that the gastric bypass is the most effective operation for metabolic illnesses, but gastric sleeve isn’t far behind.
+As mentioned earlier, the evidence shows that the gastric bypass is the most effective operation for metabolic illnesses, but the gastric sleeve isn’t far behind.